JellyRollJunior/outfit-vault/README.md

 ## Obstacles

-My first obstacle was figuring out how to setup dependencies for MP Android Chart.
-My inexperience with external libraries coupled with MP Android Chart documentation being unhelpful was a complete disaster.
+Dependencies setup was an issue for MP Android Chart.
+MP Android Chart's unhelpful documentation and my inexperience resulted in a disaster.
 Hiding my google maps API key also took took a couple hours to figure out.
-Halfway into the project, I realized there was a lot of reused code so I went through an iterative process to remedy this (which was explained in reflections).
-Two thirds into the project, I added favorites into the DB schema.
-My one hour of refactoring could easily turn to mutiple days on a larger project.
-Another issue arose when I tested the app on my phone instead of the emulator.
-In short, the sizing was very unappealing as my phone is quite large.
+Halfway into the project, I realized there was a lot of reused code so I went through an iterative process to reduce code (which is explained in reflections).
+Two thirds into the project, I added favorites into the DB schema which took an hour of coding.
+This could easily turn to mutiple days on a larger project.
+During my final round of testing, UI sizing became very unappealing once I tested on my phone (which is larger than the emulator I used).
 This was fixed by learning how to properly use constraint layout!

 ## Improvements + Additional thoughts